belle2/basf2/analysis/doc/FullEventInterpretation.rst

 With FEIv4 you don't need to re-train anything if you apply the above mentioned changes.
 Deactivating channels and tightening cuts is fine.
 For instance, I made a large study on the influence of the track-cut described above, and it doesn't matter at all if you use choose a different cut than the one used during the training.

-Area for Future design and Problem Description [for developers]
-###############################################################

-Please state you're name so we know who to ask if we decide to adopt an idea.

-**Correct reweighting depends on the channel**

-The hierarchical approach used (see ref 1) means, that e.g. for a given B-channel all D-candidates are treated in the same way regardless of the presumed subsequent decay of the D-Meson.
-For this to be possible, one needs to know the probability of a D-candidate to be true D-meson independent of its channel.
-In the Belle Full Reconstruction, this was achieved by training all D-channels with 50% signal 50% background and then reweighting this according to the signal fraction in generic B-anti-B-decays.
-After everything was done, as well the B-candidates were reweighted in such a way, that the output of the multivariate method used had the meaning of a probability in case of such generic decays.
-However, in most analysis we don't have just a tag-side, but a pretty stringent signal-side and/or total event requirement (let's say a muon and no additional tracks apart from that muon and the tag-side B-candidate).
-This means, that there are massive changes in the accepted data sample, that enrich true tag-B-candidates and prevent the output to be interpreted as such a probability.
-Worse, the additional enrichment of B-mesons depends on the full decay chain of the B-meson.
-The result in the Belle case was, that a typical cut on the B "probability" was 10**(-5), essentially all candidates that were seriously considered in the Full Reconstruction have been taken.
-Still, the dominant backgrounds e.g. in the B --> h nu nu analysis (ref 3, see chapter 5.7) are from correctly reconstructed tag side B-mesons.
-From this we conclude,

-*    we should try to get considerably more inclusive,
-*    if we do so, we should try to fix the misestimation of probabilities as much as possible.

-The enrichment is considerably higher for channels with a high number of final state particles, as in the generic B-decays there are many final particles in the detector and therefore channels with a high number of final state particles have a huge number of combinatorial candidates.

-Possible solutions:

-One thing we though about, is essentially taking the signal side out first and retrain the Full Reconstruction newly for every analysis.
-Lets consider the case B0 --> K* nu nu.
-We would create training sample from looking into each MDST file construct K* mesons with some additional requirements e.g. on their momentum and afterwards take the rest of the event.
-So the signal MC contains then exactly one additional B Meson.
-But still for the background we have the generic B Bbar events...
-So what to do?

-*    Get rid of the hierarchical approach and train every of the several 1000 possible final states separately.
-This will be not possible due to CPU resources, but lets continue this idea for a moment to understand where we would like to go in an ideal world.
-If we would this, we could apply as well event cuts directly at the construction of tag-side candidates for the training.
-E.g. for the tag-side channel B --> D (K pi) pi, we would require, that apart from our K* on the signal side and the tag-side B-candidate no additional good quality tracks would be in the event and lets say no more than one good neutral pion.
-This would throw out most of the background before we even start to take any properties of the tag-side B itself into account and would make the number of combinations as well reasonable for much more complicated tag sides, lets say B --> D (K pi pi pi0) pi pi pi0 with 7 final state hadrons.
-While this approach can not be the final one, we could still do it for a couple of channels and test the efficiency of hierarchical approaches against this perfect approach.
-*    The intermediate step biased most by varying amounts of additional particles in the detector will be the construction of intermediate resonances like D mesons.
-So one possibility would be to group D trainings according to some criteria.
-One possibility would be to make separate D channel trainings dependent on the number of additional tracks (or good pi0) in the detector.
-This would increase the number of D trainings by a factor N, if we accept B channels of the type B --> D N pi and might be still workable.
-However, the number of additional D candidate combinations, depends not only on the additional particles, but on the D channel itself... and of course the way the background changes with additional tracks may depend on the number of tracks, that are already used for the D meson itself.
-*    There could as well be solutions with iterative methods, but if the central problem is background statistics from MC with non-hierarchical approaches, this becomes as well difficult.

-Cloudy ideas:

-*    We could use vertexing to a priori exclude tracks or defining the signal side as having to be incompatible with a vertex of the rest of event etc. for defining the training sample...

-More Inclusivity
-Accepting neutral Pions with only one Gamma found

-**Martin**: The efficiency of gammas isn't that high.
-Therefore the channels with pi0s suffer heavily.
-One way to handle this is, to take a good gamma, that doesn't form a good pi0 with any other good gamma as a pi0 and use this e.g. to form D-candidates.
-In this case the invariant mass of the D-candidate will get a lot less well defined.
-On the other hand, in each later stage (D*, B) you can calculate what kind photons would have to be missed in order for the found photon to be part of the D-candidate.
-One can then assign a probability of this to happen (e.g. a high energy photon in the center of the barrel is unlikely to be missed).
-In the end, the loss of a low energy photon shouldn't have to a big effect on the momentum estimation of the B or its m_BC.
-The BaBar approach (no complete pi0 handling, bad deltaE)

-**Martin**: In the BaBar case, only Ds were really fully reconstructed.
-To make a B-candidate charged pions were added to a D-candidate so long, that adding one more charged pion would bring the invariant mass above the one of a B meson or something like that.
-In that sense the neutral pions are not fully considered?!
-However, we could think as well of handling event, where we found a good D-candidate, but no B-candidate somehow.

-**Thomas**: The user has access to all intermediate ParticleLists of the FEI e.g. D0:generic, D+:generic.
-So implementing such a approach is relatively easy.
-However, the FEI already reconstructs B mesons in the channels B -> D(*) n*pi , where n is 1,2,3 and we allow missing intermediate resonances.
-We could change the signal-definition and create something like B0:incompletepi0.
-In fact one just has to change the configuration, not the algorithm itself.
-Deep neural network approach

-**Thomas**: First studies of deep neural networks for FlavourTagging show impressive results.
-We could employ a deep neural network as an orthogonal ansatz for tagging.
-Such a deep neural networks look at all the 4-momenta and pid information in the ROE and return a signal-probability for this B candidate.
-Maybe it turns out that the specific FEI (which explicitly reconstructs all intermediate stages) and the deep neural network (which looks at the whole event at once) are complementary in a sense.
-Resources, Publications etc.

 Resources, Publications etc.
 ############################